straczowski/react-panini-calculator/README.md

 $ npm start
 ```

-=> open http://localhost:8080 in your browser
+=> will automatically open http://localhost:3000 in your browser